 In addition, MN state law says that a person cannot have or buy a gun if s/he been convicted of:

 ** MN Statutes §624.713(subdiv.
 1)

-A felony under both Federal and MN state law is a crime that is punishable by a prison sentence of more than one year.*
+A felony under both federal and MN state law is a crime that is punishable by a prison sentence of more than one year.*

-* 18 USC 227 (A) 3559; MN Statutes § 609.02, Subd.2
+* 18 USC § 3559; MN Statutes § 609.02(2)

 No. Law enforcement officers and other government officials who have been convicted of a domestic violence misdemeanor or felony cannot have or buy guns for any purpose, including their official duties, according to federal law.*

 * 18 USC § 925(a)(1)

-Domestic violence misdemeanor and Felony records are open to the public, but they are not always easy to access.
-If you know the exact courthouse where your abuser may have been convicted, you can go to the courthouse and ask the clerk of court for access to those records.
+Domestic violence misdemeanor and felony records are open to the public, but they are not always easy to access.
+If you know the exact courthouse where the abuser may have been convicted, you can go to the courthouse and ask the clerk of court for access to those records.

-Domestic violence misdemeanor and Felony records are also kept in the National Instant Criminal Background Check System (NCIS).
-However, no one other than law enforcement officials and licensed firearm sellers are allowed to search the NCIS.
-Your local police department may be willing to search NCIS for you if you ask, but they are not required to do so.
+Domestic violence misdemeanor and felony records are also kept in the National Instant Criminal Background Check System (NICS).
+However, no one other than law enforcement officials and licensed firearm sellers are allowed to search the NICS.
+Your local police department may be willing to search NICS for you if you ask, but they are not required to do so.

-To read more about the NCIS, please see the question, What will happen if my abuser tries to purchase a gun?
+To read more about the NICS, please see the question, What will happen if the abuser tries to purchase a gun?